uhop/tight-sprite/README.md

 All three points have the biggest impact on mobile platform, but are generic enough to improve all web application targets.

-While modern compression tools can produce small files even from naively made sprites, e.g., all images are vertically stacked padded with a static color.
-This padding is essentially a wasted space, but usually it can be efficiently compressed.
-At some point such sprite will reach its destination and will be unpacked spending 3-4 bytes per pixel regardless of how it was compressed before.
+While modern compression tools can produce small files even from naively made sprites, e.g., all images are vertically stacked padded with a static color, this padding is essentially a wasted space, but usually it can be efficiently compressed.
+Nevertheless at some point such sprite will reach its destination and will be unpacked spending 3-4 bytes per pixel regardless of how well it was compressed before.
 Browsers retain images as long as they are visible, so typically sprites are live during the life span of their web application reducing the available memory, forcing more frequent runs of a garbage collector, and even forcing some applications into swapping.